Daniele Polencic

 But you still can't see a response from your app.

-It means that most likely, the Ingress is misconfigured.
+This means that the Ingress is most likely misconfigured.

 Since the Ingress controller is a third-party component in the cluster, there are different debugging techniques depending on the type of Ingress controller.

-But before diving into Ingress specific tools, there's something straightforward that you could check.
+But before diving into Ingress-specific tools, there's something straightforward that you can check.

 The Ingress uses the service.name and service.port to connect to the Service.